fusionlanguage/fut/doc/getting-started.md

 A release is coming soon.
 Meanwhile, you can [build from sources](building-fut.md).

+## Syntax highlighting

+To install Fusion syntax highlighting in your IDE or text editor, follow the [instructions](editors.md).

 ## Hello, world!

 Now you are ready to try out your first Fusion code: